 2. E-mailed inquiries should be relatively short in nature.
-Students should utilize office hours to discuss more extensive inquiries.
+Students should make an appointment to meet with me to discuss more extensive inquiries.
 Students will be referred to the course syllabus with respect to questions that are addressed by simply reading the syllabus.